 Hot weather conjures up images of fun at the beach, lounging in the shade and iced drinks with umbrellas.
 However really hot weather can be dangerous for those more vulnerable to heat – including pets.

-Head Veterinarians at Lort Smith want to remind all pet carers to keep their furry friends cool in the sweltering forecast temperatures across Victoria tomorrow.
+Head Veterinarians at Lort Smith want to remind all pet carers to keep their furry friends cool in the sweltering forecast temperatures across Victoria over the coming weeks.

-“Pets most at risk include the very young, senior pets, and those with underlying medical conditions,” said Dr Tristan Rich.
+“Pets most at risk include the very young, senior pets, and those with underlying medical conditions,” said Dr Andrew Kapsis.

-“Flat-faced dog breeds, including pugs and bulldogs, are at particular risk of heat stroke as their face shape prevents adequate cooling in hot weather – even when panting,” Dr Rich emphasised.
+“Flat-faced dog breeds, including pugs and bulldogs, are at particular risk of heat stroke as their face shape prevents adequate cooling in hot weather – even when panting,” Dr Kapsis emphasised.

 “Animals should not be tethered out in the sun.
 Importantly, pets should never be left in cars – even for a short time with the windows down.
 In a car, heat stress and death can occur within minutes.

-“If you see an animal locked in a hot car, call 000 and ask for police,” advised Dr Rich.
+“If you see an animal locked in a hot car, call 000 and ask for police,” advised Dr Kapsis.

 Heat stroke can set in extremely fast in an animal.
 Pet owners are urged to seek immediate veterinary attention if they spot any signs.

 Warning signs of heat stroke in pets include:

 - dark or bright red tongue and gums